Iran pushes state-sanctioned dating app to promote marriage

 In Iran, consensual sexual relationships outside of traditional marriage are criminalized.

-The app is open to all people, including those who have a history of previous marriage, an app FAQ read.
-But it is only open to those desiring permanent marriage in the form of monogamy, it said.
+The app is open to all people, including those who have been married previously, an FAQ read.
+But it is open only to those desiring permanent marriage in the form of monogamy, it said.

 According to the FAQ, the app does not use photos — which are “manipulative” and sometimes do not portray reality.
-“We have experienced many times in matching that the photo was not a good reason to reject or accept anyone,” the FAQ wrote.
-“What is achieved in a face-to-face meeting is much more complete than a soulless photograph.
+“We have experienced many times in matching that the photo was not a good reason to reject or accept anyone,” the FAQ stated.
+“What is achieved in a face-to-face meeting is much more complete than a soulless photograph.”

-A consultant for Hamdam, according to the app’s website, that the number of single people have increased — with one reason being that traditional methods of marriage — where parents were the actors — no longer work, compared to young people being the initiators of marriage today.
+A consultant for Hamdam, according to the app’s website, said that the number of single people have increased, with one reason being that traditional methods of marriage — in which parents were central actors — no longer work, with young people instead tending to be the ones who initiate marriage today.

 Read more: